Asset type groups

 | Data Product Input |

-Physical input for a data product.
+Groups all types of assets that are physical inputs for a data product.
 Tip Use this asset type group only in advanced governance use cases that involve the Data Product Input Port asset type.

 |